 Learn what you’ll be doing when you successfully complete the FAIT Fellowship and receive your appointment as an IMS.

-Four IMSs who have served in the Foreign Service all around the world come together for this panel discussion to share their experiences.
-This is a great opportunity for you to hear what it’s really like working in the Foreign Service.
+View this insightful webinar in which IMSs who have served in the Foreign Service all around the world come together to share their experiences and answer questions.
+This is a great opportunity for you to hear what it’s really like to work in the Foreign Service.
 Discover how these IMSs launched their careers, what their most memorable experiences have been, what a “typical” day is like in the life of an IMS, and much more.

-You’ll get a chance to ask questions during the live Q&A!
-Patricia Boerner, program manager for the FAIT Fellowship, U.S. Department of State, will also join us to answer any questions you may have about the fellowship.
+Patricia Boerner, program manager for the FAIT Fellowship, U.S. Department of State, was also on the webinar to answer questions about the fellowship.

-Phengvath King joined the Foreign Service in 2020 and previously served at the U.S. Department of State since 2012 as an Eligible Family Member.
-He has served as an Information Management Assistant in Tel Aviv, Israel; a Professional Associate in Public Diplomacy in Shenyang, China; a Professional Associate in Information Management in Vientiane, Laos; an Information Management Assistant in Baghdad, Iraq; and a Professional Associate in Information Management in Hanoi, Vietnam.
-He is currently a Foreign Service Information Management Specialist at the U.S. Embassy Rome.
+King Phengvath served at the U.S. Department of State since 2012 as an eligible family member and joined the Foreign Service in 2020.
+He was an Information Management Assistant in Tel Aviv, Israel; Professional Associate in Public Diplomacy in Shenyang, China; Professional Associate in Information Management in Vientiane, Laos; Information Management Assistant in Baghdad, Iraq; and Professional Associate in Information Management in Hanoi, Vietnam.
+His first tour as an IMS was in Rome, Italy.

 Ernesto Pizarro joined the Foreign Service as an Information Management Specialist in 1999, and he is currently the Information Management Officer at the American Embassy Tegucigalpa, Honduras.
 His previous tours include Spain, Germany, Haiti, and several U.S. locations, including Florida, Kansas and the District of Columbia.
 He is a U.S. Army Veteran and worked in the private sector before joining the Foreign Service.